Amsterdam/dso-api/dev-docs/source/howto/install.rst

 Database Setup
 --------------

-dso-api talks to a PostgreSQL instance that contains its data.
+DSO-API talks to a PostgreSQL instance that contains its data.
 Normally, you should use the one from the dataservices-airflow project.
 If you don't already have it running, do::